medgelabs/stream-bot/README.md

 The Bot is a CLI-based program and accepts CLI flags to configure behavior.
 Run the binary with the `-h` flag to see available options.

+TODO - convert some flags to yaml config

+### ENV Variables

+The following ENV variables are expected by the bot (also found in `config/env.go`)

 ## Secrets